kovidgoyal/kitty/docs/keyboard-protocol.rst

 encoded bytes.
 This is safe as UTF-8 contains no C0 control codes.
 When the key event does not have text, the key event is encoded as an escape code.
 In legacy compatibility mode (the default) this uses legacy escape codes, so old terminal applications continue to work.
-Key events that could not be represented in legacy mode are encoded using a ``CSI u`` escape code, that most terminal programs should just ignore.
 For more advanced features, such as release/repeat reporting etc., applications can tell the terminal they want this information by sending an escape code to :ref:`progressively enhance <progressive_enhancement>` the data reported for key events.